learn-co-curriculum/getting-started-with-learn-osx/README.md

 ## Wrap-up

-You now have access to the `learn` command in any of the upcoming lessons. `learn` will run your tests, and `learn submit` will submit your work.
+You now have access to the `learn` command in any of the upcoming lessons. `learn-test` will run your tests, and `learn submit` will submit your work.

 Happy learning!